Documentation

 You have:

-- Connections to your booking / calendar / CRM
+• Connections to your calendar / booking / CRM / messengers

-- A wallet on pay-as-you-go billing (top up when ready)
+• A free trial, then a pay-as-you-go wallet (top up when ready)

 What you do next depends on what you want to grow:

-- More volume — add scenarios for other call types, raise the duration cap, add outbound campaigns.
+• More volume — add scenarios for other call types, raise the duration cap, add outbound batches.

 The rest of the docs cover each of these in detail.
 The Glossary is a useful tab to keep open while reading.